aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/neuron-distributed-programming-guide.rst

 Training Tutorial:
 ^^^^^^^^^^^^^^^^^^

-Keeping the above changes in mind, let’s now run an end-to-end trainging with tensor-parallelism.
+Keeping the above changes in mind, let’s now run an end-to-end training with tensor-parallelism.
 This section is adopted from `BERT pretraining tutorial <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/tutorials/training/bert.html#hf-bert-pretraining-tutorial>`__ which used data-parallel training to scale the throughput.
 In this